Want the high ROI of a profitable business but don’t want the headaches associated with running one?

 4. ATM Machine Route

-Like vending machines, this type of business involves you placing ATMs in high traffic areas and receiving a fee every time someone makes a withdrawal.
+Like vending machines, this type of passive income business involves you placing ATMs in high traffic areas and receiving a fee every time someone makes a withdrawal.

 But it’s even simpler to operate than a vending machine route.
 You don’t have to worry about buying 14 different types of snacks and drinks and lugging them around in your van.